top of page

 Frustration due to lack of information could have been a very real issue right here.
 And nobody acts rational when they're frustrated.

 So I went back to my client's front door, rang the bell, and explained what was going on.
-Immediately, after finding out what happened, Tim wanted to go take a look at Matilda.
+Immediately, after finding out what happened, Chloe's owner Tim wanted to go take a look at Matilda.
 He asked me a few questions, and based on what he was asking, I immediately realized he was a better Pilot for this situation than I would be.
 He dove under Matilda's hood, and starting making a racket in there.
-Meanwhile, my husband showed up, and both started discussing potential issues, but with Tim obviously leading the way, as he had more knowledge.

 20 minutes later, he did.
 He performed some magic spell on Matilda, and she roared into life, much to my surprise.
 I asked him what he did.